HIV-1 and HIV-2 Antibodies for Cadaveric or Hemolyzed Specimens, Serum

 Antibodies against HIV-1 and HIV-2 are usually not detected until 6 to 12 weeks following exposure and are almost always detected by 12 months.
 They may fall into undetectable levels in the terminal stage of AIDS.

-A negative HIV-1/-2 antibody EIA screen result indicates the absence of HIV-1 or HIV-2 infection.
-However, confirmatory testing by WB (WBAR/23878 HIV-1/-2 Antibody Confirmatory Evaluation, Serum) is recommended for specimens that are reactive by the rapid HIV antibody tests, even if the EIA results are negative.
+A negative HIV-1/-2 antibody EIA screen result usually indicates the absence of HIV-1 or HIV-2 infection.
+However, for specimens that are reactive by the rapid HIV antibody tests, confirmatory testing is recommended even if the EIA results are negative.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

 This test is not offered as a screening or confirmatory test for blood donor specimens.

 This test is not offered for maternal or newborn HIV screening for specimens originating in New York.

 The predictive value of a reactive (or positive) test is highly dependent on the prevalence of HIV infection in the population tested; the lower the prevalence of HIV infection, the lower the positive predictive value of the test.

 Negative results should be evaluated cautiously if the patient has clinical symptoms and/or a history of high-risk behavior for HIV infection.
 The CDC recommends confirmatory testing on serum specimens that are reactive by the rapid HIV antibody tests, even if the initial EIA results are negative.